canonical/ubuntu-pro-client/README.md

 - The `update_status` job makes sure the `ua status` command will have the latest information even when executed by a non-root user, updating the `/var/lib/ubuntu-advantage/status.json` file.
-- The `gcp_auto_attach` job is only operable on Google Cloud Platform (GCP) generic Ubuntu VMs without an active Ubuntu Advantage license.
-It polls GCP metadata every 5 minutes to discover if a license has been attached to the VM through Google Cloud and will perform `ua auto-attach` in that case.

 The timer intervals can be changed using the `ua config set` command.
 ```bash